-- When expecting an object of static type A, it is safe to substitute it with an object whose static type is any of the descendant class of A (including A). - : Each descendant class of A is guaranteed to contain code for all (non-private) attributes and methods that are defined in A. - All attributes and methods defined in A are guaranteed to be available in the new substitute. - e.g., When expecting an IOS phone, you can substitute it with either an IPhone6s or IPhone6sPlus. - 2.
-When expecting an object of static type A, it is unsafe to substitute it with an object whose static type is any of the ancestor classes of A's parent (excluding A). - Class A may have defined new methods that do not exist in any of its parent's ancestor classes. - e.g., When expecting IOS phone, unsafe to substitute it with a SmartPhone: facetime not supported in Android phone.
+When expecting an object of static type A:

+- It is safe to substitute it with an object whose static type is any of the descendant class of A (including A). - : Each descendant class of A, being the new substitute, is guaranteed to contain all (non-private) attributes/methods defined in A. - e.g., When expecting an IOS phone, you can substitute it with either an IPhone6s or IPhone6sPlus. - It is unsafe to substitute it with an object whose static type is any of the ancestor classes of A's parent (excluding A). - Class A may have defined new methods that do not exist in any of its parent's ancestor classes. - e.g., When expecting IOS phone, unsafe to substitute it with a SmartPhone: facetime not supported in Android phone. - It is also unsafe to substitute it with an object whose static type is neither an ancestor nor a descendant of A. - e.g., When expecting IOS phone, unsafe to substitute it with an HTC : facetime not supported in Android phone.